-What was your first concert you attended?
+Here are just a few questions to consider asking your team: What was the first concert you attended?
 Where do you most want to travel to next?
 What’s your favorite movie?
+Have you ever met someone famous?
 What are your biggest goals this year?

 When we announce new hires and introduce them to our team, we have each new coworker share unique stories and facts about themselves.
 It’s been a fun way to find colleagues with similar interests and build relationships from the start.

 Take this advice from Vanilla Ice and ask your co-workers what they’re listening to.

 Even though people are working from different locations, a lot of us listen to music throughout the day and want to share that experience with each other.